 Diversity, equity and inclusion are core values of Girl Scouts of Colorado.
-We aim to empower every girl to make the world a better place.
-We acknowledge the impacts of systemic racism, and we are committed to working together to build an anti-racist society and continuing that journey within our own organization.
+We aim to empower every Girl Scout to make the world a better place.
+We acknowledge the impacts of systemic racism and oppression, and we are committed to working together to build an anti-oppressive society and continuing that journey within our own organization.

-Diversity, equity, and inclusion have been core values of Girl Scouts since its founding in 1912.
 GSCO and Girl Scouts of the USA value diversity in all its forms and do not discriminate on the basis of race, color, creed, religion, alienage or national origin, ancestry, citizenship status, age, disability, gender, marital status, familial status, veteran status, sexual orientation, gender identification, genetic information, public assistance, local human rights commission activity, or any other characteristic protected by applicable federal, state, or local laws.
-Girl Scouts of Colorado does not tolerate discrimination thus defined by its staff, volunteers, members, partners, or participants.
+Girl Scouts of Colorado does not tolerate discrimination by its staff, volunteers, members, partners, or participants.

 GSCO is committed to creating an

 environment where all girls have the opportunity to participate in a

 movement that encourages them to overcome barriers and become leaders

 in their community and world.

 All GSCO staff, volunteers, and members

 are expected to think, speak, and act in ways that ensure all people